General decoration

 ... on New Year's Eve

 New Year's Eve celebrates the last day of a calendar year.
-It is named after Pope Silvester I, who died on 31 December 335 AD.
-At the very beginning of New Year's Eve, the ancient Germanic tribes burnt wood and made noise to scare away any evil spirits.
+It is named after Pope Silvester I, who died on December 31, 335 AD.
+At the very beginning of New Year's Eve, the ancient Germanic tribes burned wood and made noise to scare away any evil spirits.
 Nowadays, this is more likely to happen with New Year's Eve rockets and firecrackers.
 Many people make New Year's resolutions and wish themselves luck for the New Year.
 At midnight, the party really gets going.
 There is banging, drinking and, for some, lead pouring.
 Decorations are also a must on New Year's Eve.
 Lucky symbols such as pigs, chimney sweeps and horseshoes are particularly popular.

 ... to funerals

 In fact, the history of burial goes back a long way.
 The first burial ceremonies were carried out by the Neanderthals a good 120,000 years ago.
 The dead were placed in caves together with food, tools and weapons.
 The ancient Greeks, Romans and Egyptians continued the custom of burial gifts and occasionally gave animals to the dead.
 The Egyptians richly decorated their coffins and sarcophagi with precious materials and images of deities.
 Today, the deceased are cremated, buried in urns or in coffins.
 Grave decorations play a major role here.
 Flowers and floral wreaths as well as candles are the most common.
 Symbols from religious scriptures such as angels and doves of peace are also very popular.
-But also more neutral jewellery objects such as hearts or shapes with words.
+But also more neutral decorative objects such as hearts or shapes with words.

 ... at weddings